parkermccurley/jerry-maguire/README.md

 ## SMS Requirements

-Any text file under 160 characters will work.
+Any text file will work.